Lake Manyara National ParkKilimanjaro National ParkMahale National Park

 Mikumi National Park

-Mikumi National Park – The southern highlands – Baobab Haven
+Mikumi National Park – The Southern Highlands – Baobab Haven

-The Mkata flood plains to the northwest of the main road are endowed with a spectacular concentration of wildlife which are rarely seen in other parks like magnificent Sable antelope, African hunting dog, blue wildebeest, Lichtenstein’s hartebeest, and others.
+The Mkata flood plains to the northwest of the main road are endowed with a spectacular concentration of wildlife which are rarely seen in other parks like magnificent Sable antelope, African hunting dogs, blue wildebeest, Lichtenstein’s hartebeest, and others.

 Things to do in Mikumi National Park